-35% felt discriminated, which represents an increase of 11 percentage points compared to the same survey in 2008.
+Islamophobia can be experienced by the Muslim community in many aspects of daily life in terms of feelings of rejection, harassment, fear, hate speech, among others (Amer & Bagasra, 2013; Union of Muslim Communities in Spain, 2018).
+According to the European Union Agency for Fundamental Rights (2018), as reported in its Second Survey of the European Union on Minorities and Discrimination for Muslims, 39% of the sample felt discriminated because of their origin.
+Focusing only on women, we see that 35% felt discriminated, which represents an increase of 11 percentage points compared to the same survey in 2008.
 In addition, 31% of them experienced harassment, 39% have been subjected to inappropriate looks or offensive gestures in the 12 months prior to the survey, and 22% have been subject to insults because of their immigrant and Muslim condition.
-In addition, there is also some evidence of an increase in hate crimes against Muslims after a jihadist attack (Gould and Klor, 2016; Ivandic et al., 2019).
+In addition, there is also some evidence of an increase in hate crimes against Muslims after a jihadist attack (Gould & Klor, 2016; Ivandic, Kirchmaier, Machin, et al., 2019).

 This discrimination and stigma may be a source of stress for the immigrant Muslim community living in western countries.
-This stress is particularly problematic for pregnant Muslim women, even if they do not directly experience the discrimination, because the concern about what might happen would be a considerable source of stress as a post-terrorism-event psychological consequence (Bader and Berg, 2013; Becker and Rubinstein, 2011; DiMaggio and Galea, 2006; Hobfoll et al., 2006).
+This stress is particularly problematic for pregnant Muslim women, even if they do not directly experience the discrimination, because the concern about what might happen would be a considerable source of stress as a post-terrorism-event psychological consequence 1 (Bader & Berg, 2013; Becker & Rubinstein, 2011; DiMaggio & Galea, 2006; Hobfoll, Canetti-Nisim, & Johnson, 2006).
 There is vast (medical) literature showing that intrauterine exposure to stress has a negative influence on health at birth.
-For instance, it increases probabilities of low birth weight, and complications during pregnancy and delivery (Beydoun and Saftlas, 2008; Khashan et al., 2008; Rondó et al., 2003; Torche, 2011).
-There is also some economic literature on this regards; for example, Black et al. (2016) find that stress leads to worst health at birth outcomes in Norway, and Persson and Rossin-Slater (2018) find that stress during pregnancy depresses birth outcomes and raises the risk of perinatal complications.
+For instance, it increases probabilities of low birth weight 2, and complications during pregnancy and delivery (Beydoun & Saftlas, 2008; Khashan et al., 2008; Rondó et al., 2003; Torche, 2011).
+There is also some economic literature on this regards; for example Black, Devereux, and Salvanes (2016) find that stress leads to worst health at birth outcomes in Norway, and Persson and Rossin-Slater (2018) find that stress during pregnancy depress birth outcomes and raise the risk of perinatal complications.

 The aim of this paper, therefore, is to identify the impact of the Catalonia 2017 jihadist terrorist attack on health at birth for newborns whose mothers are from Muslim countries living in affected cities.
-To do so, we exploit the exogenous source of stress coming from the attacks occurred in Catalonia in August 2017, as the exact location, intensity, and timing were largely unpredicted by the general population.
+To do so, we exploit the exogenous source of stress coming from the attacks occurred in Catalonia in august 2017, as the exact location, intensity, and timing were largely unpredicted by the general population.
 We use a difference-in-differences-in-differences strategy to estimate the effect of the attacks on health at birth comparing differences across mother's country of origin, Muslims vs non Muslims (first difference), and mother's municipality of residence, affected vs non-affected cities (second difference), before and after the attacks.